top of page

 If you relate to these experiences or know someone who does, consider reaching out to a mental health professional.
 Healing is possible when moral injury is acknowledged and addressed with care.

-If moral injury resonates with your experience, you do not have to carry it alone.
-Support is available, and healing is possible.
+If moral injury resonates with your experiences or emotional struggles, support is available and healing is possible.

-To learn more about our integrative approach to mental health and moral injury, visitwww.dualmindspsychiatry.com
+To learn more about our integrative approach to mental health and moral injury, contact Dual Minds Integrative Psychiatry today.

 Comments